University of Texas at Austin

 • How do I check the status of my application?

-The Graduate and International Admissions Center (GIAC) provides the MyStatus page to assist applicants to track the receipt of required materials.
+The Office of Graduate Admissions provides the MyStatus page to help applicants to track the receipt of required materials.
 You will need your UT EID and password to access this service.
-You will not be able to check the status of your application prior to submitting the online application and receiving the acknowledgement email with your EID and password.
+You will not be able to check the status of your application until you have submitted the online application and have received the acknowledgement email with your EID and password.

 • How will I be notified of an admissions decision?